Upcoming Courses

 Looking for a unique seminar make your first year at Carolina thrilling?
 Look no further!

-IDEAs in Action Gen Ed: Triple-I.
+IDEAs in Action Gen Ed: FY-SEMINAR.

 Beginning, Intermediate, & Advanced Language Courses

 Kuzmic.
 TTH 11:00 AM – 12:15 PM.
+Remote Synchronous.

-DTCH 403 – Intermediate Dutch
+BCS 403 – Intermediate Bosnian-Croatian-Serbian Language I.

 IDEAs in Action Gen Ed: GLBL-LANG.

-Thornton.
-MWF 2:30 PM – 3:20 PM.
+001: Thornton.
+MWF 01:25 PM – 02:15 PM.

-GERM 101 – Elementary German I
+GERM 101 – Elementary German I.

 Develops the four language skills (speaking, listening, reading, writing) in a cultural context.
 In addition to mastering basic vocabulary and grammar, students will communicate in German about everyday topics.

 003: Staff.
-MW 11:15 AM – 12:55 PM.
+MWF 11:15 AM – 12:05 PM.

-GERM 102 – Elementary German II
+GERM 102 – Elementary German II.

 This continuation of GERM 101 emphasizes speaking, listening, reading, writing in a cultural context.
 Students enhance their basic vocabulary and grammar and will regularly communicate in German about everyday topics.

-003: Staff.
-MW 10:10 AM – 11:00 AM and TR 10:00 AM – 10:50 AM.
+001: Staff.
+MWF 10:10 AM – 11:00 AM.

-GERM 203 – Intermediate German I
+GERM 203 – Intermediate German I.

 Students acquire necessary materials and opportunities to develop further their language skills in a cultural context.
 They review and expand upon the basic grammar covered in beginning German.